sana-datapro/projects/README.md

 Receiving spams whether through emails, messages or modern channels is a huge challenge for individuals and organizations.
 This project was an opportunity for me to implement the random forest classifier to effectively classify emails into spams or not spams.

+### Map Charting Student Misconceptions

+In this project, I developed an NLP model (the DeBERTa v3 base model) to predict students'potential math misconceptions based on their explanations of open-ended responses.
+This will help teachers to identify easily and address students'incorrect thinking and certainly improve their math learning.

 ### B- TIME SERIES ANALYSIS